 The 10th International Gaming Awards (IGA) show was held last week.
 The organizer describes it as the “Gaming Industry Oscars” on its Twitter bio.
 There is at least one big difference.
 The Oscars doesn’t permit sponsors to be in the film industry.
 That seems like a great policy to me as it avoids the appearance of impropriety and conflicts of interest.
-Viewers might question the legitimacy of an awards show if a majority of the winners are sponsors of it.
+Viewers might question the legitimacy of an award show if a majority of the winners are sponsors of it.

 The International Gaming Awards doesn’t follow the same policy.
 The list of sponsors on its site appears to be entirely comprised of companies involved in the gaming industry.